lovelysystems/lovely-editor/src/components/editor-quill/README.md

 The following data propertiers are allowed and can be used:

+- `placeholderText`: will overwrite the placeholder text when the editor is empty
 - `toolbar`: custom Toolbar component
 - `toolbarCallback`: this callback allows the developer to use a callback to get data from the custom Toolbar to the EditorWrapper (eg. onClick on a custom button in the custom